CSchnelle/doom_clone/README.md

 # doom_clone
-this is a (WIP) Doom clone: this project serves the purpose of learning raycasting and creating a 3D first person FOV.
+this is a (WIP) Doom clone in Python: this project serves the purpose of learning raycasting and creating a 3D first person FOV.

 TODO: